-4. Agency Staff Training
+E. Agency Staff Training

-- a) As new analysts and new supervisors are appointed, they will undergo training concerning the reasonable rent requirements and the automated system.
-This training will include a review of: - (1) 24 CFR Section 982.507 Rent to Owner: Reasonable Rent - (2) 24 CFR Section 985.3 (b) Reasonable Rent - (3) HUD Housing Choice Voucher Program Guidebook Chapter 9 - (4) Reasonable Rent Policy - b) Automated system Procedures
+As new analysts and new supervisors are appointed, they will undergo training concerning the reasonable rent requirements and the EZ-RRD system.
+This training will include a review of:

+- 1. 24 CFR Section 982.507 Rent to Owner: Reasonable Rent - 2.
+24 CFR Section 985.3 (b) Reasonable Rent - 3.
+HUD Housing Choice Voucher Program Guidebook Chapter 9 - 4.
+Reasonable Rent Policy - 5.
+EZ-RRD Procedures